zesterer/varanus/README.md

 ## Building

+__Note: If you are, for whatever reason, unable to build the project, please email me at joshua.s.barretto@gmail.com so that we can arrange a time for me to personally demonstrate the project and its successful compilation__

 Building Varanus is trivial with the Mbed CLI, as per the instructions on the Mbed website.
 You may have to modify mbed_settings.py to alter local environment build options.

 On Unix-like systems (I developed the project on Arch Linux), you may run the following to compile the project